Tech ads during the Super Bowl offered a shiny — or is it dark? — vision of the future

 It might also, however, court some ill feeling.
 The value of NFTs famously fluctuate, and the reaction could be intense if the $400 Bud Light tokens go as low as the carb count.

 All of this future talk has given even futurist minds an uneasy feeling.
-As we were encouraged not to be like Larry, they asked if it made more sense to be like McConaughey.
+As we were encouraged not to be like David, they asked if it made more sense to be like Matthew McConaughey.

-The actor starred in an ad for the backoffice customer-service company Salesforce.
+The actor starred in an ad for the back-office customer-service company Salesforce.
 With a similar “eh” as FTX’s David, he shunned all of this future stuff in favor of “Team Earth,” Salesforce’s sustainability initiative.

 “So while the others look to the metaverse and Mars, let’s stay here and restore ours,” the actor said.